Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 and you'll be good to go.
 The API will be available at http://127.0.0.1:8000.

-You can now run the KMeans clustering algorithm using the following command as described in the [REST API](#REST%20API) section.
+You can now run the KMeans clustering algorithm using the commands as described in the [REST API](#REST%20API) section.

 ## Deploy the project to Azure